15 Psychological Techniques to Enhance Intelligence & Boost Memory

 15. Stephen King.

-14. Common Mistakes That Can Hurt Senior Brainpower
+14. Common Mistakes That Can Damage Senior Brainpower

-Overloading Information: It is useful to take breaks while working so that the brain can fully process the new incoming data.
+Overloading Information: Taking breaks while working helps the brain process new data more completely.

-Here are the top 11 biggest mistakes people make that can hurt seniors when it comes to the brain: Stop making mistakes about your brain health.
+Here are the top 11 biggest mistakes that can harm seniors' brains: Stop making errors about your brain health.

-5. There are no clear goals to help the brain.
+5. Having no clear goals to support brain health.

-8. 2.
-Letting kids put their brains at risk.
+8. Allowing kids to put their brains at risk.

 15. How to Unlock Your Full Potential

-It is quite inspiring to wake up each morning and feel so energized to work, so fresh and ready to take whatever comes your way.
+It's truly inspiring to wake up each morning feeling energized, refreshed, and prepared to face whatever comes your way.

-If one’s "mind works" 100 percent as it is supposed to, what would life be like?
+If your "mind works" 100 percent as it should, what would life look like?

-are about providing people with the courage to think beyond what is possible and providing them with the means to make it happen.
+Psychological strength and behavioral changes aren't about increasing your IQ or memory—they involve giving people the courage to think beyond limits and providing the tools to make it happen.

-It means that you can "change your history" and become the new, improved man you’re meant to be.
+It means you can "change your history" and become the new, improved version of yourself you’re meant to be.

-Related Content On Psychological Techniques to Boost Intelligence:
+Related Content on Psychological Techniques to Enhance Intelligence: